 Language should be a bridge, not a wall.
 For ESL (English as a Second Language) and ELL (English Language Learner) students, trying to keep up with a fast-paced lecture while mentally translating every third word is exhausting.
 It's a double cognitive load that most people don't see.

-AI is narrowing this gap.
-We aren't just talking about clunky word-for-word translation; modern AI can simplify complex jargon and explain difficult concepts in plain language.
+AI bridges this gap.
+Beyond literal translation, modern AI simplifies complex jargon and explains difficult concepts in plain language.
 According to the European University Association: AI for Inclusive Education, roughly 20% of the population is neurodivergent.
-When you combine that with linguistic diversity, it’s clear that flexible AI tools aren't just a "bonus"—they’re a necessity.
+Combined with linguistic diversity, flexible AI tools are a necessity rather than a bonus.

 Seeing and Hearing Information Differently